| Department

 support in cooperative efforts to assist tribes to accomplish their goals

 within the context of all HUD programs.
+G. HUD shall be

 guided by these policy principles in its planning and management